Refugee support volunteer

 Your tasks

-You’ll be helping people navigate life in a new country, which might include:
+You’ll support people as they navigate life in a new country.
+This may include:

-- Setting up a home for a family or individual before they move in.
+- Setting up a home for a family or individual.

-- Connecting people with schools, English classes, GPs, and other services.
+- Making connections with schools, English classes, and other services as required.

-- Helping the family navigate the city or town using public transport.
+- Helping the family navigate the city or town.

 - Learning about another culture and sharing your own.